rahulpandita/itrackhelper/README.md

 # itrackhelper README

-This extension takes a snapshot of the contents of the active editor-window every 100ms and stores them in snapshots folder.
+This extension takes a snapshot of the contents of the active editor-window every 10ms and stores them in snapshots folder.  // changed from 100ms to 10ms

 ## Features